This post may contain affiliate links. Please see our full Disclosure Policy for details.

 - Using a tablespoon cookie scoop, drop dough on to prepared parchment, spacing cookies about 1 inch apart.
 They don't spread much, just puff up.
 If you'd like, sprinkle additional chips and pecans on top - it just makes 'em look pretty.

 - Bake for 12-15 minutes, depending on your oven.
 Don't over bake, but be sure the cookies don't look wet in the middle before removing them from the oven.

 - Allow to cool on baking sheets for a couple minutes, then remove to cooling racks.
 Repeat with remaining dough.
 Enjoy with a big glass of milk or a pumpkin spiced coffee!

-PIN THIS PUMPKIN CHOCOLATE CHIP COOKIE RECIPE FOR LATER!
+PIN THIS PUMPKIN CHOCOLATE CHIP PECAN COOKIE RECIPE FOR LATER!